stylescape/font.gl/README.md

 5. **Multilingual Support**: Many fonts in font.gl offer extensive character sets and glyphs to support multiple languages and global projects.

-6. **Community Contributions**: font.gl is not just a library; it's a community.
-Designers and typographers from around the world are encouraged to submit their fonts, ensuring the collection remains fresh, dynamic, and ever-growing.

 ``` mermaid
 pie
     title Classification of Fonts